LiaoWenzhe/Aiops-Learning-Resources/README.rst

 2. 时间序列分类：
 ^^^^^^^^^^^^^^^^^^^^^^
-   《Clustering Intrusion Detection Alarms to Support Root Cause Analysis》 《Robust and Rapid Clustering of KPIs for Large-Scale Anomaly Detection》 《A Density-Based Algorithm for Discovering Clusters》 《YADING: Fast Clustering of Large-Scale Time Series Data》 《k-Shape: Efficient and Accurate Clustering of Time Series》
+   1.《Clustering Intrusion Detection Alarms to Support Root Cause Analysis》 2.《Robust and Rapid Clustering of KPIs for Large-Scale Anomaly Detection》 《A Density-Based Algorithm for Discovering Clusters》 《YADING: Fast Clustering of Large-Scale Time Series Data》 《k-Shape: Efficient and Accurate Clustering of Time Series》